Rocester railway station: History

-The aim of the LNWR was to run expresses from Buxton to London, as well as gaining access to Derby and the East Midlands.
-In fact the expresses never materialised, being no more than through coaches attached to other trains at Uttoxeter.
-Even in LMS days when the trains ran through from Buxton to Rocester, they were timetabled as different services which included a "through coach."
+The aim of the LNWR was to run expresses from Buxton to London, as well as gaining access to and the East Midlands.
+In fact, the expresses never materialised, being no more than through coaches attached to other trains at Uttoxeter.
+Even in London, Midland and Scottish Railway days, when the trains ran through from Buxton to Rocester, they were timetabled as different services which included a through coach.

-Freight services ended in 1964 and the station closed in 1965.
-The station was demolished after closure and the site became a car park.
+Freight services ended in 1964 and the station was closed in 1965; it was demolished after closure.